 Legalisation of documents from Brazil for use in the Netherlands

-If you want to use a document from Brazil in the Netherlands, you must first have it legalised by the Brazilian authorities.
-This is done with a special stamp called an apostille.
+If you want to use a document from Brazil in the Netherlands, you must have it legalised with an apostille by the Brazilian authorities.

 Who can have documents legalised?